-- □ Climate action
+- Climate action

-- ☐ Responsible consumption and production
+- Responsible consumption and production

-- ☐ Good health and well-being
+- Good health and well-being

-- □ Reduced inequalities
+- Reduced inequalities

 Generating added value for people and the environment is a clear objective of our innovation and business activities.
 The special feature of the business model is clearly for Wolford's benefit, given that Wolford manufactures a lot of its products itself.
-90% of its suppliers are also based in Europe.
+90 % of its suppliers are also based in Europe.
 All of Wolford's suppliers have to fulfill prevailing social and environmental standards.
 Wolford has employed environmentally friendly practices for many years.

-The importance that Wolford attributes to the issue of sustainability is not only demonstrated by its partnership with bluesign\, but also by its pioneering work in the development of recyclable products in line with the Cradle to Cradle\ approach.
-In terms of material use, the main aim is the gradual switch-over of all Wolford products.
-The goal is for 50% of all Wolford products to be recyclable by 2025, i.e., either biodegradable or technologically recyclable.
+The importance that Wolford attributes to the issue of sustainability is not only demonstrated by its partnership with bluesign[®], but also by its pioneering work in the development of recyclable products in line with the Cradle to Cradle[®] approach.
+We are currently undergoing an intensive process of certifying our own production plants under OEKO-Tex[®]STeP, with the aim to certify more than 50 % of our products with the OEKO-Tex Made in Green Label by end of 2024.